causalitaly/causalitaly.github.io/content/docs/last/cfp.md

 This is in conjunction with the Italian Conference on Artificial Intelligence, AIxIA.
 For details on conference participation, registration, venue, please visit [https://aixia2021.disco.unimib.it/](https://aixia2021.disco.unimib.it/) .
 We are currently envisaging a virtual format: further details will be announced closer to the event.

-Submission deadline: 24th September 2021, Anywhere on Earth.
+Submission deadline *EXTENDED*: 8th October 2021, Anywhere on Earth.

 In a socio-economical context rapidly moving towards an ethical use of robust artificial intelligence, causality stands out as a vastly important and needed feature.
 Causality directly supports what-if and counterfactual reasoning, fundamental components for any ethical, robust, and resilient use of artificial intelligence tools and systems.
 Indeed, much of the current research in artificial intelligence aims at predicting future events.